 The District provides paid time off (PTO) and compensatory time to its employees.
-It is the District's policy to permit employees to accumulate earned but unused PTO and compensatory time off.
-A liability is reported for unpaid accumulated PTO for full-time employees up to 320 hours and for part-time employees who work over 20 hours a week up to 160 hours.
-The liability is also reported for unpaid accumulated compensatory time for all non-exempt employees up to 240 hours.
+It is the District's policy to permit employees to accumulate earned but unused PTO.
+A liability is reported for unpaid accumulated PTO for full-time employees up to 320 hours and for part-time employees who work over 15 hours a week up to 160 hours.